Exposure Therapy with Children and Adolescents

 About the AuthorMichael A. Southam-Gerow

 , PhD, is Professor and Chair of Psychology at Virginia Commonwealth University.
 His research focuses on the dissemination and implementation of psychological treatments for mental health problems in children and adolescents.
-He also studies emotion processes (such as emotion regulation) in children and adolescents, and treatment integrity.
+He also studies emotion processes (such as emotion regulation) in children and adolescents.
 Dr. Southam-Gerow is a consultant for PracticeWise, a company offering training in evidence-informed approaches to children’s mental health care to therapists and agencies.
 He is Associate Editor of the Journal of Consulting and Clinical Psychology

 , has published dozens of scholarly papers, and is author of Emotion Regulation in Children and Adolescents